microsoft/vscode-cmake-tools/README.md

 - Properly detect when a reconfigure is required based on changes to workspace settings.
 - Improve automatic extension loading.
-- Tweak appearence of the status bar item.
+- Tweak appearance of the status bar item.

 ### Version 0.2.1